top of page

 2. You must be in the 8th grade or higher

-3. You must have and maintain a "C" average or higher.
+3. You must have and maintain a "C" minimum.

 4. You must have good school attendance and no discipline violations.